Johnpaul Jones: Diversity work

 Since the 1980s, Jones has been involved in increasing diversity in the architectural and design professions.
 With David Fukui, Tom Kubota, Mel Streeter, and Marga Rose Hancock he co-founded the AIA Seattle Diversity Roundtable.
 Among other things, the Roundtable organized school outreach and established scholarships at the University of Washington.
 He has also worked on diversity initiatives at the University of Oregon, and is involved in the American Indian Council of Architects and Engineers and the National Association of Indian Architects and Engineers.

 Personal life

 Jones married fellow University of Oregon student Hannah Stratton in 1965.
-They had two children, Sequoiah and Ingrid, and divorced in 1990.
+They had two children, Sequoia and Ingrid, and divorced in 1990.
 Jones married for a second time to Marjorie Sheldon on September 21, 1997.